Our client, Lauren, was a 15-year-old passenger in a car accident that occurred in Maple Valley in January 2011.

-Lauren contacted Davis Law Group, P.S., over five years after the accident and opened a personal injury claim against the at-fault driver and his insurance company.
+Lauren contacted the personal injury attorneys at Davis Law Group, P.S., over five years after the accident and filed a personal injury lawsuit against the at-fault driver and his insurance company.
 With the help of attorney Chris Davis and his legal team, Lauren got the settlement she deserved.

 Mr. Davis convinced both insurance policies – liability and underinsured motorist – to pay the full policy limits, tallying $200,000.